 Best Touchscreen Gloves of 2020

-The GliderGloves Winter Style offers sleek, understated styling with top marks in conductivity, warmth, and dexterity.
-This knitted glove comes with a lining that helps maintain warmth without adding extra bulk while maintaining its touch accuracy for typing.
-The rubberized texture runs across the entire palm of the glove and up the fingers to the last knuckle increases grip.
+The GliderGloves Winter Style offers sleek, understated styling with top marks in conductivity, dexterity, and warmth.
+This knitted glove comes with a lining that helps maintain hand warmth without adding extra bulk while simultaneously managing to maintain its touch accuracy for typing.
+The rubberized texture runs across the entire palm of the glove and up the fingers to the last knuckle, increasing grip.

-The performance of the Achiou Winter Knit Gloves is impressive whether or not you are considering the price.
+Even before considering its low price, the performance of the Achiou Winter Knit Gloves is impressive.
 They are among the least expensive models that we tested.
-The rubberized texture extends through all of the fingers and covers the entire palm, which increases friction and thus, functionality.
+The rubberized texture extends through all of the fingers and covers the entire palm, which increases friction and functionality.

-Unfortunately, they are not nearly as warm as their name suggests and lacked wind-blocking properties.
+Unfortunately, they are not nearly as warm as their name suggests, and they lack wind-blocking properties.
 That said, if you don't need a full-blown winter glove, the Achiou winter knit gloves are a great option!
 We tested most touchscreen gloves in a size medium, but for these, we had to buy a size large to get a similar fit.

-If knitted gloves aren't your thing, but you are still looking for a glove that interacts well with your phone and has good dexterity, then look no further than the The North Face Etip.
-This model was close to being our favorite pick but it wasn't quite warm enough.
-They were about mid-pack in our warmth test, so if you don't need the warmest glove, this could be the perfect pick.
+If knitted gloves aren't your thing, but you're still looking for a dexterous glove that interacts well with your phone, then look no further than the The North Face Etip.
+This model was close to being our favorite pick, but it wasn't quite warm enough.
+They ranked around mid-pack in our warmth test, so if you don't need the warmest glove, this could be the perfect choice.

-The Mujjo Knitted is an excellent choice for those looking for something stylish, functional, and relatively warm.
+The Mujjo Knitted is an excellent choice for those looking for something relatively warm, stylish, and functional.
 We thought the knitted glove with a built-in liner looked great.
 The rubberized texture covers the entire palm and all fingers to provide a secure grip when you need it.

-These gloves are quite a bit thicker than some of the others tested.
-This adds to their warmth but slightly diminishes their dexterity and makes them feel a bit clunky and imprecise compared to thinner gloves.
-At times the liner can bunch under the outer, which means you have to take off the glove to smooth it out.
+These gloves are quite a bit thicker than some of the other models we tested.
+Though this adds to their warmth, it slightly diminishes their dexterity, leading them to feel a bit clunky and imprecise compared to thinner gloves.
+At times the liner bunched up under the outer, and we had to take off the glove to smooth it out.
 We tested a size large.

 The Black Diamond Heavyweight Screentap gloves are a great overall option for high exertion activities in cold weather.
 They performed well consistently in all of our tests.
-They are warm while still maintaining reasonable breathability.
+They are warm while still maintaining a reasonable amount of breathability.

 The warmth of these gloves also comes with some associated thickness.
 That thickness can feel a bit bulky at times, especially in the seams at the tip of the fingers.
 This is a problem shared by The North Face ETip gloves, but it is amplified here by the thicker fleece.
 We tested a size large.